thiagordp/text_regression_in_law_judgments/README.md

 # Text Regression in Law Judgements

-Regression applied to law texts from JEC / UFSC to predict the compensation for moral damage related to failures in air transport services.
+Regression applied to judgement texts from JEC / UFSC to predict the compensation for moral damage related to failures in air transport services.

 ## Scope